World Tennis: Beach tennis circuit

-In 2008, the ITF assumed responsibility for the development of beach tennis and launched the Beach Tennis Tour (BTT).
+In 2008, World Tennis assumed responsibility for the development of beach tennis and launched the Beach Tennis Tour (BTT).
 This tour started with 14 tournaments, but has grown to nearly 300 tournaments by 2015.
-The most prestigious of these are the ITF Beach Tennis World Team Championship, ITF Beach Tennis World Championships, European Beach Tennis Championships, and the ITF Pan American Championships.
-Like the other ITF circuits, tournaments are sanctioned by the ITF and primarily organized by national associations.
-The ITF also maintains a system of rankings for beach tennis players.
+The most prestigious of these are the World Tennis Beach Tennis World Team Championship, World Tennis Beach Tennis World Championships, European Beach Tennis Championships, and the World Tennis Pan American Championships.
+Like the other World Tennis circuits, tournaments are sanctioned by World Tennis and primarily organized by national associations.
+World Tennis also maintains a system of rankings for beach tennis players.